Finish Line - Emergency Student Grants

-The Finish Line grant is intended to help students impacted by economic challenges persist and achieve their educational goals by providing funding towards education and personal necessities.
+Finish Line - Emergency Student Grants is intended to help students impacted by economic challenges persist and achieve their educational goals by providing funding towards education and personal necessities.
 Please see the FAQs below to learn more.

-Thank you for your interest in applying to the Finish Line program.
-Unfortunately, the program is closed.
+Thank you for your interest in applying to Finish Line - Emergency Student Grants.
+Unfortunately, the application period is currently closed.
 We look forward to providing additional opportunities for student support in the future.